guscost/autotroph/README.md

 ## Stores
 The output of a call to `sf.createStore()` is an object that has `.subscribe()`, `.unsubscribe()`, and `.getState()` functions.
 Subscribe your render function to these stores, and then pass your action objects to `sf.dispatcher.dispatch()`.

+## initialState
+The first argument to `sf.createStore()` is an object with the initial values of your state variables.
+This object will be passed into the `actionHandler` along with every `action` that is dispatched.
+It is not prohibited to mutate this object, but you are responsible for ensuring the correctness of any optimizations with that stuff.
+You can assign immutable references to any property on `initialState`, or just make `initialState` an array and save history.

 ## actionHandler
 The second argument to `sf.createStore()` is a function that takes the current state and the action object as arguments, and returns `true` if the app should re-render.
 Check the action and either update the state or make a new immutable version in this handler.
 In most cases this function will return `true`, but you can return `false` to skip re-rendering.

+## Example
+See [test.html](https://github.com/guscost/simple-flux/blob/master/test.html) for a usage example.
+This file can be downloaded and run locally in most browsers with no setup.